vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 # John Calvin and Science
-John Calvin's view on the sciences seems to be demonstrated in these quotes from the Institutes of the Christian Religion:
+John Calvin's view on the sciences seems to be demonstrated in these quotes from the Institutes of the Christian Religion.
+They indicate that sciences are good, but not the most important:
 > .. admiration of the Divine Architect.
 In disquisitions concerning the motions of the stars, in fixing their situations, measuring their distances, and distinguishing their peculiar properties, there is need of skill, exactness, and industry; and the **providence of God being more clearly revealed by these discoveries**, the mind ought to rise to a sublimer elevation for the contemplation of his glory.

 > Therefore, since it appears that those whom the Scripture styles “natural men,” ψυχικους, have discovered such **acuteness and perspicacity in the investigation of sublunary things, let us learn from such examples**, how many good qualities the Lord has left to the nature of man, since it has been despoiled of what is truly good.

+Another view on this is the idea of vocational calling ([Commentary on 1 Corintians 1:20](https://www.studylight.org/commentaries/eng/cal/1-corinthians-7.html)):

+> ... that every one should be contented with his calling, and pursue it, instead of seeking to betake himself to anything else.
+A calling in Scripture means a lawful mode of life, for it has a relation to God as calling us...

 ## Capitalism and Calvinism Christianity